Independent Nevadans group forms to provide neutral platform for nonpartisans

 Las Vegas resident and longtime nonpartisan voter Ash Mirchandani has been watching politics become increasingly divisive, and two months ago he decided to do something about it.

-Mirchandani, the managing principal of government relations firm Kaizen Strategies, created the Coalition of Independent Nevadans a couple months ago to provide a neutral platform for the rising number of nonpartisan voters and encourage candidates to appeal to the more moderate voter.
+Mirchandani, the managing principal of government relations firm Kaizen Strategies, created the Coalition of Independent Nevadans to provide a neutral platform for the rising number of nonpartisan voters and encourage candidates to appeal to the more moderate voter.

 Every issue has become a pawn in political gamesmanship, he said, from guns to gender to business to foreign policy.